ashleetylerr/105-unit-3/README.md

 ## Potential

 This repository was created as part of an assignment in the ENGL105 course I'm taking at UNC Chapel Hill.
+Others may use this data to explore different aspects of health within different areas of the US, use this data in part with others to look at change regarding health over time, etc.